gohugoio/hugoDocs/content/en/getting-started/quick-start.md

 **If you are a Windows user:**

 - Do not use the Command Prompt
-- Do not use Windows PowerShell
+- Do not use the older Windows PowerShell.
+Use the newer open source, cross platform PowerShell, or PowerShell Core
-- Run these commands from [PowerShell] or a Linux terminal such as WSL or Git Bash
+- Run these commands from PowerShell or a Linux terminal such as WSL or Git Bash

-PowerShell and Windows PowerShell are different applications.
+'PowerShell' and 'Windows PowerShell' are different applications.
+If you enter the command `$PSVersionTable` and in the output table the `PSEdition` value is `Core` then you are using the correct version.
+If the value for `PSEdition` is `Desktop` then you are still using the older Windows PowerShell version.
+You can get the latest, required version at [PowerShell]

 [PowerShell]: https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows
 {{% /note %}}